mixzafeir/bin-list-app/README.md

 The **Card Cost API** is designed to calculate and manage clearing costs for payment cards based on card-issuing countries.
 Developed as part of the Etraveli Group hiring process, this API is built in Java with production-grade standards, offering full CRUD operations, caching, role-based access, and more.
 The API is ready for both development and production environments, with Docker support and MySQL integration.

+### External API Changes

+During development, the original external API intended for this project (https://binlist.net/) began returning persistent `403 Forbidden` responses.
+This was flagged by Cloudflare as a potential phishing API, which caused setbacks and limited the ability to fully explore certain implementation options.

+As a workaround, an alternative API was integrated: https://data.handyapi.com/bin.
+This new API required some adjustments to the initial setup, but the core functionality remains the same.
+All calls to the **Card Cost API** continue to use the original DTO structure and endpoint setup, ensuring compatibility with the initial specifications.
+Users should be aware that, while the interface remains consistent, requests are now routed to the alternative API endpoint at HandyAPI.

 ## Features

 - **CRUD Operations**: Full Create, Read, Update, and Delete operations on clearing costs.